Your Security Plan for a Long-Term Power Outage

 In a crisis, your personal documents—passports, birth certificates, deeds, and insurance policies—are irreplaceable.
 You need to protect them from potential damage from fire, water, or theft.
 The best way to secure physical copies is in a fireproof and waterproof safe.
 It’s also wise to create digital backups.
 Scan your documents and save them on an encrypted USB drive or in a secure cloud service.
 Having digital copies ensures you can access vital information even if the originals are lost or destroyed.
 A small power bank can keep your phone or tablet charged, so you can always access these critical files when you need them most.

-Safeguard Your Essential Equipment
+Keep Your Essential Equipment Secure

 When the power finally returns, it can bring a sudden surge of electricity strong enough to fry your valuable electronics.
 To prevent this, unplug all non-essential appliances and devices, from your television and computers to your microwave and coffee maker.
 This simple action can save you thousands of dollars in replacement costs.
 It’s a good idea to leave one or two lamps plugged in so you have a clear visual signal when the power is restored.
 Meanwhile, keep your communication lines open by using a KEUTEK fast wall charger connected to a generator or a portable power station to keep your phone and other essential gear ready to go.